-First lady Jill Biden arrives in Washington state to tour bases
+Jill Biden arrives in Washington state to tour bases

-JOINT BASE LEWIS-MCCHORD, Wash. — First lady Jill Biden arrived in Washington state Monday to tour military bases and meet with service families.
+JOINT BASE LEWIS-MCCHORD, Wash.
+(AP) — First lady Jill Biden arrived in Washington state Monday to tour military bases and meet with service families.

 She was greeted at Joint Base Lewis-McChord airfield by Gov. Jay Inslee and his wife Trudi Inslee.